remidinishanth/golang_learnings/README.md

      // represents a Unicode code point
 ```

 In Go, a string is in effect a read-only slice of bytes.
+Ref: https://go.dev/blog/strings

 ```go
 bs := []byte{71, 111}